Azure/AppConfiguration/README.md

 # Azure App Configuration

 Azure App Configuration is an Azure service that allows users to manage configuration within the cloud.
 Users can create App Configuration stores to store key-value settings and consume stored settings from applications, build pipelines, release processes, microservices, and other Azure resources.
-See [documentation](https://aka.ms/AzureAppConfiguration) for more information.
+See the [documentation](https://aka.ms/AzureAppConfiguration) for more information.

 You can open [issues](https://github.com/Azure/AppConfiguration/issues?utf8=%E2%9C%93&q=is%3Aissue) to ask questions or share feedback about Azure App Configuration.